Impact

 Risk and Exploitability

-The vulnerability carries a CVSS score of 7.8, indicating high severity, but the EPSS score is below 1%, showing a very low probability of exploitation in the wild.
+The vulnerability carries a CVSS score of 7.8, indicating high severity, but the EPSS score is now 8%, showing a higher probability of exploitation in the wild.
 It is not listed in CISA’s KEV catalog, so there is no evidence of widespread exploitation yet.
 The attack requires local user presence; therefore, environments that reduce local user privileges or enforce least privilege mitigations can lower the risk.
 The lack of a publicly documented exploit does not eliminate the risk, as malicious actors can craft exploits for type‑confusion bugs.

 OpenCVE Enrichment